Facelift in New York City

 For those accustomed to looking and feeling their best, the aging process can bring frustration and dissatisfaction with the image in the mirror.
 Inevitably, the face is one of the areas hit hardest by gravity, stress, exposure to the elements and the compromising effects of time.
 The face ages in a predictable manner resulting in facial jowls, marionette lines, deepening nasolabial folds, sagging neck folds, skin wrinkles, and a loss of facial volume all resulting in signs of aging and detraction from a once-youthful, vital countenance.

 A facelift, also known as a rhytidectomy, can dramatically reverse this downward trajectory, restoring volume and suppleness to the facial contour, tightening the jaw and necklines, and smoothing fine wrinkles and lines.
 This surgery addresses the fundamental changes related to natural facial aging.
-Facelift surgery repositions the underlying soft tissue and facial musculature layers, also known as the SMAS (superficial muscular aponeurotic system) to a more youthful anatomic position.
+When performing his custom-tailored facelift surgery in New York City, Dr. Kwak repositions the underlying soft tissue and facial musculature layers, also known as the SMAS (superficial muscular aponeurotic system) to a more youthful anatomic position.
 By focusing the lift on these deeper layers, a more natural outcome is achieved.

 Why should clients choose ESK MD